panyam/KafkaLite/README.md

         -l    The number of messages by which the consumer will lag the publisher.
 ```

+Following benchmarks have been run:

+1. Single Producer / Single Consumer (with a variable lag) in a single thread
+2. Single Producer and Multiple consumer all in a single thread with variable lag between each actor.
+3. Single Producer and Single Consumer running in two different threads.
+4. Single Producer and Multiple Consumers all in different threads.
+5. Single Producer (1 thread) and Multiple Consumers (1 thread for all Consumers)

 ## Things to do

 1. Add more benchmarks.